Post-nominal letters: SP

 The Sisters of Providence 2019 Consensus Statement reaffirms their commitment “to make all of our decisions in light of their impact on women, Earth, and those who are poor.”
 The Mystery of God’s Providence is exemplified through equity and justice for women and girls; the urgency of a common local and global response to the reality of climate change; and the pressing needs of the marginalized, particularly refugees, and all those who suffer from the unprecedented upheaval in the world.

-In 1873 Sisters of Charity of the House of Providence, Kingston Ontario, Canada responded to a request from the Reverend Patrick Harkins, pastor of St. Jerome’s Church, Holyoke, Massachusetts to address the charitable needs of the City’s poor immigrant population, particularly the young Irish and Scottish girls working in the mills.
+In 1873, Sisters of Charity of the House of Providence, Kingston Ontario, Canada responded to a request from the Reverend Patrick Harkins, pastor of St. Jerome Church, Holyoke, Massachusetts, to address the charitable needs of the city’s poor immigrant population, particularly the young Irish and Scottish girls working in the mills.

-Ministry for the sick and dying, the orphaned and elderly, and teaching boys in St. Jerome’s Institute led to the admission first patient at their “House of Providence” in 1873 which would come to be known as Providence Hospital—the first Catholic Hospital in Western Massachusetts.
-In 1892 the Sisters of Providence became an independent congregation in the Springfield Diocese.
+Their ministry expanded to teaching boys in St. Jerome’s Institute, and their care for the sick and dying, the orphaned and elderly, led them to admit the first patient at their “House of Providence” in 1873 which would come to be known as Providence Hospital—the first Catholic Hospital in Western Massachusetts.
+In 1892, the Sisters of Providence became an independent congregation of the Diocese of Springfield.

-Our Mother of Sorrows Chapel Providence Mother House, Ingelside, Holyoke, known as Providence Place since 1999, symbolized the diverse expansion regional Sisters of Providence apostolates during the twentieth century.
+Our Mother of Sorrows Chapel at the Providence Mother House in Holyoke, known as Providence Place since 1999, symbolized the regional expansion of the Sisters of Providence during the twentieth century.

 In the 1990s, Sisters of Providence Health and Human Service System, Inc. (DBA Providence Systems) changed its name to Sisters of Providence Health System, Inc. (SPHS).
 Six years later the Sisters were instrumental in joining with two other Catholic health systems—namely, Eastern Mercy Health System and Allegany Health System—to form Catholic Health East, one of the larger Catholic health systems in the U.S., a multi-institutional system with facilities spanning the eastern coast from Maine to Florida.